L-1A Processing Time National Benefits Center 2026

 Current Processing Times

-- Consult with an immigration attorney who tracks real-time processing data
+- Consult with an immigration attorney familiar with recent processing patterns

 Premium Processing